kantega/storm-twitter-workshop/README.md

 ## STEP TWO ##
 ### Storm: My first topology
 Goal: Print out tweets
 1. Modify TwitterFunTopology.java: Define your Twitter query (location and topic based).
-Run your  twe
+Run the main method in TwitterFunTopology.java.
 2. Build a topology that use your twitter query and routes the twitter messages to the FileWriterBolt (Replace the todo's with implementations).
+TODO: VIS EN EKSEMPEL TOPOLOGI
+TODO: Forklar boundingbox for location queries.

 ## STEP THREE ##
 ### Storm: Extracting hashtags